"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 Not even by himself.

-But to see him wounded was a shock for Kneel, as it was the first time he could feel the man standing outside—to be a human.
+But to see him wounded was a real shock to Kneel, as it was the first time he could feel the man standing outside—to be a human.

 "Huh?
 Anything else!?
+What in the...
 You just wait here, okay?
 I've got a bandage inside.
 I'll be right back!"

 Kneel didn't hear Facade stating that he didn't need anything and broke into a dash— leaping inside the hole to enter the real hideout.

-When Kneel completely merged with the darkness, Facade let out a breath—watching his blood drip on the cold ground.
+When Kneel completely merged into the darkness, Facade let out a breath—watching his blood drip on the cold ground.

 Facade was half-glad that it happened.

-What does a person want in this dangerous world if given a chance?
+What does a person want in this dangerous world of uncertainty if given a chance?
+Facade could say that it would be something like his impenetrable veil.

-The shield that prohibited interactions in case of any danger.
-The ultimate thing that contains its own world inside his holder.
+The veil—his shield— that prohibited interactions in case of any danger.
+The ultimate thing that contains its own world inside its holder.

 A demesne without actually having one.